hilton/hilton.github.com/blog/_posts/2020-08-25-software-process-value.md

 7. The art of special-purpose software is providing flexibility as well.
 -->

-I remember a conversation about release planning, and deciding when and how to release each roadmap item.
+I remember a release planning conversation about when and how to release each roadmap item.
 The tricky question concerned _where_ we might track these decisions: in our dedicated product roadmap or release planning tool, perhaps, or in yet another spreadsheet.